dmodel-ai/dmodel-ai.github.io/steering_characters/blog_post.md

 out in [this
 notebook](https://gist.github.com/atondwal/06c4aa91960667517a5f2f079825eaec)

-Here at d_model, we’re focused on understanding and steering models using interpretability techniques.
+Here at $d_{model}$, we’re focused on understanding and steering models using interpretability techniques.
 We're hearing a lot of excitement in this space, but we're also hearing a lot of folks wondering how they compare to traditional methods like prompting or fine tuning.
 This ground isn’t really well-covered: the best resource we found was [this paragraph](https://vgel.me/posts/representation-engineering/#Control_Vectors_v.s._Prompt_Engineering) from Theia Vogel’s blog post on RepEng.

-In this first blog post, we want to share some quick examples of how these techniques can produce better results than prompt engineering, and that we can expose them in a way that’s really accessible even to non-technical users.
+In this first blog post, we want to share some quick examples of how one of these techniques, _steering vectors_, can produce better results than prompt engineering, and that we can expose them in a way that’s really accessible even to non-technical users.
 We demonstrate this by steering some of the top companions from [chub](https://chub.ai).
-In later blog posts we’ll cover more in-depth topics, such as a more quantitative comparison between steering and prompting, a comparison with fine-tuning, and an analysis of what an LLM is thinking when it plays board games.
+In later blog posts we’ll cover more in-depth topics, such as a more quantitative comparison between steering and prompting, a comparison with fine-tuning, and an analysis of what an LLM is thinking when it plays strategic games.

 ## Background

+### AI Personalities

 One very popular use for LLMs are social and romantic chatbots.
 Companion AI sites let users generate characters and chat with them, forming emotional